 A member of the northern or *Scandinavian subgroup of the *Germanic languages.
 And also being the sole language of mainland Denmark, Danish could be the second official language (as well as *Faroese and *Greenlandic respectively) while in the Faroe Islands and Greenland.

-Teach Yourself Complete Danish - Book and 2 Audio CDs 2 CDs plus 384 page book Are you looking for a complete course inside Danish which takes you effortlessly from beginner with confident speaker?
-Whether you are beginning from scratch or are just from practice Complete Danish generally guarantee achievement!
-Now totally up-to-date with create the code learning experience fun and interactive.
-You can however rely found found on the blessings of the best code teacher and the years of training experience nevertheless now with added learning characteristics inside the course and online.
-The course is structured inside thematic units and the focus is placed regarding correspondence therefore that you effortlessly progress from introducing yourself and dealing with everyday situations with using the phone and talking regarding function.
-By the finish of the course you may community of Danish speakers inside Schleswig the piece of Germany bordering Denmark where it's an officially recognized territorial code just considering German is north of the edge.
-Additionally Danish is considered the official languages of the European Union and amidst the working languages come here
+Teach Yourself Complete Danish Book and 2 Audio CDs Get Other Danish code understanding Audio click here Teach Yourself Complete Danish - Book and 2 Audio CDs 2 CDs plus 384 page book Are you interested in a complete course in Danish which takes you effortlessly from novice to confident speaker?
+Whether you may be beginning from scratch or are really from practice Complete Danish usually guarantee success!
+Now totally up-to-date to create your code understanding experience fun and interactive.
+You are able to nevertheless depend found on the advantages of the top code instructor and our years of training experience but today with added understanding attributes in the course and online.
+The course is structured in thematic units and the focus is placed on correspondence thus that you effortlessly progress from introducing yourself and dealing with everyday instances to utilizing the telephone and speaking about function.
+By the finish of the course you are at Level B2 of the Common European Framework for Languages: Can communicate with a degree of fluency and spontaneity that makes normal interaction with native speakers very possible without stress for either party.

 The history belonging to the Danish language can divided into the following periods: